OneWorld-github/rockpaperscissors/README.md

 ![paper.png](paper.png)

 # Further improvements
-The count down doesn't count 3, 2, 1 in time to seconds Needs some more work to make the count down count more consistently with the timing of each second.
-At the moment the 3, and 2 count within an split second, and then video capture freezes on 1.

 It would be useful to make it so that you can press a key on the keyboard when it captures the correct pose whether that be rock, paper or scissors.
 So that you can move your hand around, until you get the prediction you want